Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Introduction

 Under the assumptions that: (i) the model is solved on a ring road; (ii) $U(\cdot)$ is decreasing and $\tilde{U}(\cdot)$ is increasing; (iii) $w_\delta(s)=1/\delta$; (iv) $\tilde{\delta}$ is the length of the ring road and $\tilde{w}_{\tilde{\delta}}(s)=(\tilde{\delta}-s)/\tilde{\delta}$, the local exponential stability of uniform equilibrium flows as $t\to\infty$ was proved.

-Let us also briefly compare this work with other relevant studies.
+Let us also briefly mention other relevant studies.
 The nonlocal LWR model \eqref{eq:nonlocal_lwr} has been generalized to the case for 1-to-1 junctions \cite{chiarello2019junction} and of multi-class vehicles \cite{chiarello2019non,chiarello2020lagrangian}.
 There are also nonlocal traffic flow models other than \eqref{eq:nonlocal_lwr}.
 In \cite{sopasakis2006stochastic}, a model based on Arrhenius ``look-ahead'' dynamics was proposed where the nonlocal velocity:

 \cite{Lee2015,Lee2019a,Lee2019b} analyzed shock formation criteria of the model; In \cite{chiarello2020micro}, a nonlocal extension to the traditional Aw-Rascle-Zhang model \cite{aw2000resurrection} was proposed and the micro-macro limit was demonstrated.
 More broadly, nonlocal models have been drawing increasing attention in our connected world \cite{du2019nonlocal}.
 Nonlocal conservation laws, in particular, have been studied in many other applications, e.g., pedestrian traffic \cite{Colombo2012,burger2020non}, sedimentation \cite{Betancourt2011} and material flow on conveyor belts \cite{Goettlich2014,rossi2020well}, see \cite{Colombo2016} for a review. \cite{du2012new,du2017nonlocal,du2017numerical} discussed nonlocal conservation laws inspired from discrete descriptions of local conservation laws.
 Some more analytical and numerical studies on nonlocal conservation laws can be found in \cite{Aggarwal2015,Amorim2015,Colombo2018,Goatin2019,Chiarello2019,Berthelin2019}.